facebookarchive/MazeBase/README.md

 ```lua
 g = new_game()
 ```
-If there are more than one games, it will randomly pick one.
+If there are more than one game, it will randomly pick one.
 Now, the current game state can be retrieved by calling
 ```lua
 s = g:to_sentence()
 ```